jiwoongbio/MetaPrism/README.md

 ## Tutorial

 We present a short tutorial to help users quickly get started on their own analysis.
-The datasets are based on [https://www.ncbi.nlm.nih.gov/bioproject/PRJNA397906](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA397906) and the full command list is  available at [example/example.sh](example/example.sh).
+The example datasets are based on [https://www.ncbi.nlm.nih.gov/bioproject/PRJNA397906](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA397906) and the full command list is  available at [example/example.sh](example/example.sh).

 1. Prepare database files

 This step will download necessary databases for MetaPrism in your current directory.

 ```
 perl MetaPrism_gene_prepare.pl
 ```

 2. De novo metagenome assembly (per sample)

 For each sample, users need to perform de novo assembly.
 Suppose the input paired end sequence files are `sample1.1.fastq.gz` and `sample1.2.fastq.gz`.
 The commnad line is:

 ```
 megahit -1 sample1.1.fastq.gz -2 sample1.2.fastq.gz -o sample1.megahit
 ```

-3. Gene annotation and abundance quantification (per sample) For each sample, MetaPrism first quantify all gene abundances.
+3. Gene annotation and abundance quantification (per sample)

+For each sample, MetaPrism first quantify all gene abundances.
 The file `sample1.megahit/final.contigs.fa` is the output from the previous step.

 ```
 perl MetaPrism_gene.pl sample1.gene sample1.megahit/final.contigs.fa sample1.1.fastq.gz,sample1.2.fastq.gz
 ```

 4. Taxon annotation (per sample)

 MetaPrism will next infer the taxonomy for each contig.
 The file `sample1.gene.region.abundance.txt` is the output from the previous step.
 The result will be outputted to the console.
 We redirected it to the result file `sample1.gene_taxon.region.abundance.txt`.

 ```
 perl MetaPrism_taxon_centrifuge.pl sample1.gene.region.abundance.txt sample1.megahit/final.contigs.fa centrifuge/data/p_compressed > sample1.gene_taxon.region.abundance.txt
 ```

-5. Compare sample groups and identify differentially-abundant genes Suppose that you repeat step 2 to step 4, and you get a list of joint features (`sample1.gene_taxon.region.abundance.txt`, `sample2.gene_taxon.region.abundance.txt`, ..., `sample6.gene_taxon.region.abundance.txt`).
+5. Compare sample groups and identify differentially-abundant genes

+Suppose that you repeat step 2 to step 4, and you get a list of joint features (`sample1.gene_taxon.region.abundance.txt`, `sample2.gene_taxon.region.abundance.txt`, ..., `sample6.gene_taxon.region.abundance.txt`).
 MetaPrism can perform comparative analysis using the following command:

 ```
 perl MetaPrism_comparison.pl -F gene sample.group.txt \
 	sample1=sample1.gene_taxon.region.abundance.txt \